Dr Ruth Young

 Tel: 0116 252 2564

 I first came to Leicester in 2000, having completed my PhD (on archaeological work in the former North West Frontier Province, Pakistan) in the Department of Archaeological Sciences, University of Bradford, where I also studied for my MPhil and undergraduate degree.
 I now work mainly within the School’s Distance Learning programme.
 I have worked in South Asia and parts of the Middle East (Iran, Oman, Lebanon), and am currently focusing on historical and contemporary archaeology of these regions, as well as exploring post-conflict archaeology.

-For details of the recent and ongoing project centered on religion in the city of Leicester, titled Mapping Faith and Place, please click here
+See details of the recent and ongoing project centered on religion in the city of Leicester, Mapping Faith and Place

 - South Asian archaeology